LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 * Detection of connected sensors
 * Configuration of measurement series
 * Recording of measured values from stored measurement series
-* Simple commands for checking recorded measurement series and their data.
+* Simple commands for checking recorded measurement series and their data

 Thanks to this functionality of the (+cli), it is now possible to connect a sensor to the (+pc), configure a measurement series with it and run it at the end.
-The result is then an exported file with the measured values.
+The result is an exported file with the measured values.
 These can then be read in again using the `MRPReading` module and processed further.
 The following bash code \ref{lst:mrpcli_config_run} shows the setup procedure in detail:

 ```bash {#lst:mrpcli_config_run caption="CLI example for configuring a measurement run"}